TrebledJ/trebledj.github.io/content/posts/infosec/secure-your-santa/2024-12-25-secure-your-systems.md

 Reasons to roll your own auth:
 - **Customization**: Off-the-shelf solutions may not always meet your needs and requirements.
-- **Centralisation**: You want to take responsibility for your own security and not be reliant on third-party systems.
+- **Ownership**: You want to take responsibility for your own security and not be reliant on third-party systems.

 Reasons to ***not*** roll your own auth:
 - **Security**: Developing a secure authentication system demands a high level of understanding potential security vulnerabilities.